Giovanni Battista Caviglia: Career in Egypt

-During excavations carried out in 1820 on behalf of the British in the ancient capital of Memphis, about 20 km south of Cairo, he made another "sensational" discovery: the Colossus of Ramses II.
+In 1820, Caviglia resumed his research.
+During excavations carried out on behalf of the British in the ancient capital of Memphis, about 20 km south of Cairo, he made another important discovery: the Colossus of Ramses II.
 This huge statue of limestone was found near the south gate of the Temple of Ptah, near the village of Mit Rahina.
 Despite missing its feet, the statue measured over 10 meters tall.
 The statue was offered, through the Egyptologist Ippolito Rosellini, to Grand Duke Leopold II of Tuscany who refused the offer due to the difficulties and cost involved in transportation.

 Following this, the pasha of Egypt Mehmet Ali gave it to the British Museum in London, which in turn declined the offer for the same reasons.
 A museum was then built over the statue where you can still find it today.

 In 1835, when he was already 65 years old, the British Egyptologists Richard William Howard Vyse and John Shae Perring hired him as an assistant for their excavations at Giza.
 The research was carried out using large quantities of gunpowder and took place in the pyramids of Khufu and Menkaure.
 The collaboration lasted a couple of years after which Vyse fired him.

-Later life and death
+Death and legacy

 Caviglia spent the last years of his life in Paris, where he died on 7 September 1845.
+In 2002, a two-volume manuscript memoir written by Henry Salt and detailing the results of Caviglia's excavations in the Giza necropolis was discovered in the British Museum archives.
+The atlas volume, containing 66 original drawings by Salt, was published in London in 2007.